xLeitix/jcloudscale/docs/Documentation.md

     }

 This is somewhat problematic, as the semantics outlined so far will likely not be what the author of this code intended.
-To be concrete, in this case, the static field `someValue` is what we call **JVM-local** – i.e., every remote host (and the client JVM, if this is relevant) have a separate value for `someValue`, and the value is not synchronized between different hosts.
+To be concrete, in this case, the static field `someValue` is what we call **JVM-local** ï¿½ i.e., every remote host (and the client JVM, if this is relevant) have a separate value for `someValue`, and the value is not synchronized between different hosts.
 Put differently, the value of this field is depending on which host a cloud object is physically deployed on.
 This is generally a *bad thing* in JCloudScale.
 Hence, it is possible to explicitly demark (non-final) shared static fields in cloud objects using the `CloudGlobal` annotation.

     @CloudObject